PCCN Quiz -9

 123 / 125

 DS.
-A patient with an acute inferior MI develops sudden hypotension, clear lungs, and jugular venous distension.
-What is the nurse’s immediate intervention?
+A patient with an anterior STEMI develops sudden chest pain, hypotension, and a new loud systolic murmur at the left sternal border.
+What is the nurse’s priority action?

 124 / 125